Technical Documentation

 • Comprehends Globus interface and affairs

-• Answers user’s questions
+• Answers users’ questions

 Shared Collection Administrator